Skip to main content Accessibility help

 Woman copying something from a yellow piece of paper onto her phone

-Splurge Responsibly
+Splurge responsibly

 One key to maintaining financial wellness is to treat yourself every once in a while.
 You’re only human—take the occasional financial cheat day.
 A celebratory dinner out, new clothes to start a new job, or a massage to relax can bring balance to your life as long as it doesn’t blow your budget.